-On pay days, the employee shall receive a slip from the employer showing how wages were calculated, the gross amount, the deductions, and the net amount transferred.
+On pay days, the employee shall receive a slip from the employer showing how wages were calculated, the gross amount, the deductions, and the net amount transferred to the employer's bank.

 Net wages - wages minus the deductions made by the bank -will be credited to the employee's account so as to be at his or her disposal on pay day.